 What natural disasters does Illinois have?

 Illinois’ most common natural disasters include severe storms, floods, tornadoes, winter storms, and power outages.
-Other less significant disasters include wildfires, earthquakes, landslides, and seiches.
-Between 1953 and 2019, Illinois declared 61 major disasters, of which severe storms and floods happened the most according to FEMA.
+Other less significant disasters include wildfires, earthquakes, landslides, seiches, and heat waves.

 1. Severe Storms

 In Illinois, you can expect severe storms to present themselves in the form of heavy precipitation, lightning, hail, and strong winds.
 The spring and summer months are the most common months for these types of storms because of the atmospheric climate.

 Sometimes people underestimate the potential that lightning has to reach a specific distance— I know I was guilty in the past for not seeing them for the risk that they really are.

 Hail is also a threat to your safety.
 Imagine 1-inch balls of ice falling all over the place.
 If one of those hits you, or your car, you’ll immediately feel the pain or see the damage.
 The largest hail recorded in Illinois measured 4.24 inches!

 Taking shelter in your car is the next best place, perhaps, but still risky because of the damage that hail can cause and the probability of a thunderstorm to turn into a devastating tornado.
 If you’re able to get inside a house, I recommend hanging out in an interior room of the home, such as a closet.

 Side note: Many people wonder if hurricanes happen in Chicago or anywhere else in Illinois.
 Neither tropical storms nor hurricanes happen full force in Chicago, but Illinois has experienced the remnants of hurricanes on multiple occasions.

 Floods affect every state and Illinois is no exception.
 A report revealed that between 2000 and 2018, the Prairie State experienced a total of 1,537 flood events.
 If you do the math, it comes to an average of 1.5 floods every week!

 The combination of saturated soils and already high river levels from previous snowfalls, caused the Illinois River to overflow.
 The result was widespread flooding that affected many parts of the state.

-Twisters can occur any time that the atmospheric conditions favor it, they generally occur between the months of March, April, and May, with the peak month being April.
+Twisters can occur any time that the atmospheric conditions favor it.
+The prime tornado season is between the months of March, April, and May, with the peak month being April.
 While the majority of them occur in the Central and Southeast region of the state, Chicago has been known to experience a few deadly twisters from time to time.

 During the Mattoon-Charleston tornado outbreak, 73 tornadoes were seen ripping apart the Southeastern and Midwestern United States in a period of eight consecutive days.
-Fifteen of those 73 twisters were rated F4 and F5, which means that they were extremely violent in strength.
-One of the F4 tornadoes traveled across Central Illinois for 155 miles and killed 108 people.
+Fifteen of those 73 twisters were rated F4 and F5, which means that they were extremely violent tornadoes.
+One of the F4 tornadoes traveled across Central Illinois for 155 miles.
+It caused widespread damage and killed 108 people.

 If you’re out in the open with just your car, you may not be able to outdrive the tornado but if you see that the sky is clear in a specific direction, you might be able to drive to a safe location.
 If that’s not possible, start praying!
 Seriously.

 4. Winter Storms

 The main problem is not the snow itself, but the extreme cold temperatures which can become dangerous.
 During the winter months, temperatures can drop below 10°F on average, while some places can get to 0°F!
 Blizzards are fairly common due to high winds.

-The worst blizzard in Illinois history occurred on January 26 and 27, 1967.
+The worst storm in Illinois history occurred on January 26 and 27, 1967.
 In just over 24 hours, the city accumulated over 23 inches of snow.
 The city practically shut down on the 26th as the snow levels kept rising and strong winds kept blowing.

 Your emergency kit might become your lifeline, so have it ready and actualized with products that are not expired.
 Remember to dress in layers anytime you go outdoors and wear the right type of layers to keep you warm.
-Find more extreme cold preparedness tips in our guide!

 5. Power Outages

-Natural and manmade disasters make our power supply very vulnerable, and outages should be expected.
+Natural and manmade disasters make our power lines very vulnerable, and outages should be expected.
 We always hope that they’ll be short, but realistically they may last a day or more if the disaster is severe.

 A small generator is also beneficial for powering up mobile devices and your refrigerator.
 Food, water, and hygiene items are also a priority.
 In this guide, I highlight all the items you may need during a power outage, especially one that lasts a few days.

 This means that any activity that occurs along this part of the fault can cause significant damage to the southernmost area of Illinois, as well as the other states along the fault.

 Whether you’re indoors or outdoors, you face the risk of getting injured by falling objects or debris.
 Once the initial quake stops shaking, find a safe place to take refuge.
 Strong earthquakes are likely to produce aftershocks that can be felt, so make sure to be prepared to drop, cover, and hold on a second time.

 A seiche can happen when the atmospheric pressure changes and causes high winds to blow over an enclosed body of water, such as a lake.
 Chicago is especially at risk here because of its proximity to Lake Michigan.

 One of the deadliest seiches in Illinois history occurred on June 26, 1954.
 This seiche produced waves that exceeded 8 ft. tall and swept more than 50 bystanders off their feet, unfortunately killing 8 of them.
 There have been several seiches since, but none have caused as many fatalities.